mcook1992/product-management/README.md

 # product-management
-## A demo of two of my favorite products I've managed from inception to completion:
+## A demo of two of my favorite products I've managed from inception to completion

 ## Guided Tutorials: